-At SWBPC, our New Neuro Appointments are a combination of several very thorough and detailed appointments.
-In order to determine the overall condition of each of our patients, we combine a QEEG brain map, advanced diagnostic testing, a complete functional neurological examination, and additional laboratory testing, if necessary.
+At Southwest Brain Performance Centers, our Neurological Evaluation is a combination of several comprehensive and detailed appointments.
+To determine the overall condition of each of our patients, we combine a qEEG brain map, advanced diagnostic testing, a complete functional neurological examination, and additional lab testing, if necessary.

 As a New Neuro patient, you will be scheduled for four individual appointments:

-- Diagnostic Testing - this appointment will last an hour to an hour and a half.
+- Diagnostic Testing - this appointment will last an hour and a half.

 - Report of Findings for the Brain Map - this appointment will last an hour.